Trip recommendations & tips

 Mandatory requirement to enter Nicaragua:

-As of February 2022 the Nicaraguan government doesn’t require mandatory vaccine for the entry however you MUST have a negative PCR taken 72 hours before arrival.
+If not, you MUST have a negative PCR taken 72 hours before arrival.
 You will be denied entry if the test is older than 72 hours.

 If you fly directly to Nicaragua, you have to send one Email by passenger to the flying company:

 COPA AIRLINES: Once you have the result of the COVID-19 test, you must send it in PDF